-- Recoverable schedule: One where no transaction needs to be rolled back. - A schedule S is recoverable if no transaction T in S commits until all transactions T that have written an item that T reads have committed. - Cascadeless schedule: One where every transaction reads only the items that are written by committed transactions.
+- Recoverable schedule: A schedule S is recoverable if no transaction T in S commits until all transactions T' that have written an item that T reads have committed. - Cascadeless schedule: One where every transaction reads only the items that are written by committed transactions.
 Schedules requiring cascaded rollback: A schedule in which uncommitted transactions that read an item from a failed transaction must be rolled back.